skiptools/skip-firebase/README.md

 1. See Firebase's [iOS instructions](https://firebase.google.com/docs/cloud-messaging/ios/client) and [Android instructions](https://firebase.google.com/docs/cloud-messaging/android/client) for additional details and options, including how to send test messages to your apps!

-The [Fireside Sample](https://github.com/skiptools/skipapp-fireside/) project is a great reference for seeing a complete, working app using Firebase notifications
+The [Fireside Sample](https://github.com/skiptools/skipapp-fireside/) project is a great reference for seeing a complete, working app using Firebase push notifications.
 {: class="callout info"}

 ## Testing